Moriarty0923/BIKNN/README.md

 ```

-The code is primarily implemented through [knn-mt](https://github.com/urvashik/knnmt) and [knnbox](https://github.com/NJUNLP/knn-box)
+The code is primarily implemented through [knn-mt](https://github.com/urvashik/knnmt) and [knnbox](https://github.com/NJUNLP/knn-box).
-kNNTRANX is a retrieval-based code generation framework, primarily implemented through [knnbox](https://github.com/NJUNLP/knn-box).
 We will release a cleaner version in future;